 Wave Two: Cleaning and Deodorizing

 I dread cleaning out my garage partially because I am terrified of bugs.
 I’m always scared to see what creatures are lurking in there.
 I’ve seen some of the biggest spiders and centipedes in my garage, so be prepared for that when you start.
-I also wear gloves when I am cleaning the garage.
-Garden gloves or thick rubber gloves will do.
+I also wear gloves when I’m cleaning the garage, simple garden gloves or thick rubber gloves will do.